nedzadk/nedzadk.github.io/_posts/2019-12-22-pagination-post.md

 So I waited a couple of versions and decided to give Windows another try as my main development machine* with Windows Insider version and beta WSL2 not expecting much but boy I was so wrong.

-I am currently writing this from the Windows machine that I use as my main fulltime dev station, and I can say that I am happy.
-In the past four weeks, not a single thing made me regret switch (which happened a couple of times a day when used WSL1).
+I am currently writing this from the Windows machine that I use as my main fulltime dev station (for now), and I can say that I am happy.
+In the past four weeks not many things made me regret switch (which was not a case when used initial WSL version).
 WSL2 is as fast as it can be, Windows integration with Linux is so seamless that you forget you are running a virtual Linux system.
 You `cd` to project directory and type `code .`, Visual Studio Code (Windows version not WSL) would popup with your project loaded and ready to debug with remote debugger setup between windows and WSL and I did not have to do anything except installing VS Code for Windows, rest of the setup (remote debugger and other stuff) were installed automatically on first Visual Studio Code start.

 ![WSL2/Ubuntu and Windows Terminal](../images/screen.png)